hscale/publish_my_data/README_DATA.md

 Each Observation (ie each uniquely identified value when area, period and ethnicity are all specified), has a http://purl.org/linked-data/cube#dataSet property that points back to the PublishMyData Dataset.

+Note that in RDF terms, the type and predicate for a dataset are different.
+So you say `<uri:my-dataset> a <http://purl.org/linked-data/cube#DataSet>`, but `<uri:my-observation> <http://purl.org/linked-data/cube#dataSet> <uri:my-dataset>` to link an observation to that dataset.

 ## Geographic Data Cubes

 This applies to Open Data Communities.
 A Geographic Data Cube is a Data Cube where one of the Dimensions is geographic.
 This is currently defined by the presensce of an observation with a geographic Dimension Property, rather than at the metadata level itself, so you can find them with the following (slow) query: